Reduction along strong Dirac maps: Dirac reduction

 and therefore $\Sigma$ is transverse to $\Phi$.
 It then follows from Theorem \ref{main} that the pullback of the Dirac structure on $X$ to the preimage

 is a Poisson structure, recovering \cite[Theorem 2.3]{bal:21}. \end{example}

-\begin{example} Let $G$ be a reductive complex Lie group with Lie algebra $\g$, let $\p$ be a parabolic subalgebra of $\g$ with nilradical $\uu$, and write $P$ for the corresponding parabolic subgroup of $G$.
+\begin{example} (Parabolic reduction.)
+Let $G$ be a reductive complex Lie group with Lie algebra $\g$, let $\p$ be a parabolic subalgebra of $\g$ with nilradical $\uu$, and write $P$ for the corresponding parabolic subgroup of $G$.
 Example \ref{unips} shows that $\uu$ is a reduction level of $\g$.
-If $\Phi:M\too\g$ is a Hamiltonian $G$-space, Theorem \ref{main} then gives a Poisson structure on the quotient
+If $\Phi:M\too\g$ is a Hamiltonian $G$-space, Theorem \ref{main} gives a Poisson structure on the quotient

 This structure coincides with the following familiar Hamiltonian reduction.
 Since $M$ is also Hamiltonian for the action of $P$, there is a commutative diagram of moment maps

 Taking Hamiltonian reduction relative to $\Phi_P$, we obtain a Poisson structure on the quotient